-- Another difference is that THC is a far more complex cannabinoid than HHC.
+- THC is a far more complex cannabinoid than HHC.
 This leads to THC having a bit of a higher binding affinity to the receptors in your body, which means that THC ends up being a little more potent and stronger, therefore producing slightly greater effects.

 - The effects that you feel from an HCC are going to be extremely similar, if not nearly identical, to the high that you feel from a THC high.
 You're going to feel things like happiness, elation, and euphoria; you might feel giggly and talkative, you might feel very uplifted, and you could also feel sedated, tired, tingly, heavy, hungry, or anything else of the sort.
 Both are psychoactive and intoxicating.
 The only difference is that HHC is not quite as potent, so the effects will probably not be as strong or as long-lasting.

 - Although this is purely anecdotal, some users do report that HHC does not produce as many negative side effects as high doses of THC, mainly paranoia and anxiety.
 People also note that high amounts of HHC don't result in quite as strong of a hangover effect as high doses of THC.
 In other words, if you take a lot of HHC, you shouldn't wake up the next morning feeling groggy, such as you would from a high dose of THC.